-A person who uses their power, influence, or access to networks on another individual's behalf.
+A person who actively uses their power, influence, or access to networks on another individual's behalf.
+They often serve to advocate for the student or trainee in the guidance of their career trajectory (e.g., recommend them for opportunities that will lead them toward professional advancement).